Cape Cod Marathon: Course

 The course changed in 2019 to be a new faster, flatter, and much more scenic marathon route, which boasts about 23 miles of flatness with ocean views.
 It starts and finishes at the same location beside the Falmouth Village Green, which is situated at about an elevation of 20 feet above sea level.
 This results in a net elevation gain/loss of zero.
 The total elevation gain over the entire course is 390 feet.

 From the start to about 19.4 miles, the course is mostly flat with only minor elevation changes of about 30 feet at mile 3.4.

 At 19.4 miles, the highest elevation on the course is about 50 feet.
-From there to mile 22, there is a mix of flat areas and hills that are apart of the Falmouth Road Race course in the reverse direction, passing the iconic Nobska Lighthouse along the way.
+From there to mile 22, there is a mix of flat areas and hills that are part of the Falmouth Road Race course in the reverse direction, passing the Nobska Lighthouse along the way.

 At mile 22, there is a flat stretch back to the finish line at the Falmouth Village Green.